Brad Feld: Don’t get too excited about all those “new” acquisitions by non-tech companies

 I’ve been doing this for 30 years; I’ve been investing for 20 years.
 There are continuous cycles of non-technology companies entering into the world of trying to buy technology companies going back well before I started even my first company.
 And a small number of those companies extract significant value out of [those deals] because they buy well at the right time on their curve and they’re able to do something with it.
 And a whole bunch of companies don’t get a whole lot of value for their investment.

 It will depend on which category.
-You could talk about the auto industry, the consumer products industry, retail . . .
-I think they are in different phases of the cycle.
+You could talk about the auto industry, the consumer products industry, retail… I think they are in different phases of the cycle.
 They’re doing different things.
-They are spending different money for different reasons – all of them chasing innovation.
+They are spending different money for different reasons — all of them chasing innovation.

 But the idea that creating innovation within their companies — doing it in a way that’s acquisition only — I think is kind of nonsensical.
 I think it’s a strategy.
-As someone who’s very involved in TechStars [as its cofounder], a strategy we’re using is to partner with large companies and build accelerator programs — not for the large companies but for the companies that are building things around the ecosystems of those large companies is a very inexpensive way (versus spending capital and buying a team of people that’s effectively a startup and an early product).
+As someone who’s very involved in TechStars [as its co-founder], a strategy we’re using is to partner with large companies and build accelerator programs — not for the large companies but for the companies that are building things around the ecosystems of those large companies is a very inexpensive way (versus spending capital and buying a team of people that’s effectively a startup and an early product).

 All of those things can work, and all can fail.